Types of Fishing

 Spinning

-Spinning is the main technique of sport fishing in the Bijagos Archipelago.
+Spinning is the main sport fishing technique used in the Bijagos Archipelago.

-Several types of lures are used: surface lures such as poppers or stickbaits, and diving lures such as jerkbaits, spoons, or soft lures.
-Attacks on surface lures are always very impressive.
+Various types of lures are used: surface lures like poppers or stickbaits, and diving lures such as jerkbaits, spoons, or soft plastics.
+Surface lure strikes are always spectacular.

-We recommend two types of setups: a light or medium-heavy fishing set for bass, allowing you to cast lures from 20 to 60g, and a tropical heavy-duty setup to cast lures from 80 to 150g for facing more powerful opponents.
-Sensations and excitement multiplied!
+We recommend using two types of setups: a light or medium one, similar to sea bass fishing in France, capable of casting lures from 20 to 60g; and a heavy tropical setup, for casting lures from 80 to 150g to handle more powerful opponents.
+Pure excitement and adrenaline guaranteed!

 JIG

-Jig fishing is gaining popularity in Guinea Bissau, and jigging here has its unique characteristics.
+Jigging is gaining popularity in Guinea-Bissau, and it has its own unique characteristics.

-The Bijagos Archipelago is located on the continental shelf, which means there are little to no deep pits.
-The most effective jigging technique is slow jigging, with lures moving close to the bottom in a waddling motion.
+The Bijagos Archipelago lies on the continental shelf, meaning there are few or no deep trenches.
+The most effective jigging technique here is slow jigging, using lures that flutter and move close to the bottom.

-The lures commonly used include jig "lame," madaï, and soft lures with leaded heads or Texas rigs.
-The weight of the lures ranges from 40 to 120g, depending on the depth (up to 40m) and the current, which can be very strong.
+Commonly used lures include slow jigs, madais, and soft plastics rigged on jig heads or Texas hooks.
+Lure weights range from 40 to 120g, depending on depth (up to 40 meters) and current, which can be very strong.

-For jigging, we recommend a medium reel and rod setup.
-Some fishermen prefer a casting setup, which allows for more precise lure control.
-Be prepared for aggressive strikes and powerful first runs—hold tight to your rods!
+For jigging, we recommend using a medium-sized rod and reel.
+Some anglers prefer baitcasting setups for more precise control of the lure.
+Be ready for aggressive strikes and powerful initial runs – hold on to your rods!

 Trolling